mdolab/pyoptsparse/doc/install.rst

 .. note::
   * In Linux, the python header files (python-dev) are also required.
   * **We do not support operating systems other than Linux.**
     For macOS users, the conda package may work out of the box if you do not need any non-default optimizers.
-    For Windows users, `this thread <https://github.com/mdolab/pyoptsparse/issues/273>`_ may be helpful.
+For Windows users, a conda package is on the way, if it's not already in the repos.
+This comes with the same disclaimer as the macOS conda package.
+Alternatively, follow the :ref:`conda build instructions<conda build instruction>` below as this will work on any platform.

 Installation
 ~~~~~~~~~~~~